mlcommons/training/llm_moe_grpo/README.md

 submodule status, lockfile hash, dependency records, and downstream patch hashes.

+The checked-in RCPs were generated with policy and generation math in BF16, while optimizer parameters and the MoE router used FP32.
+These values document the reference runs; they do not prescribe the precision used by other submissions.
+Permitted submission precision is governed by the applicable MLPerf Training rules.

 ## Weight initialization

 Training starts from the pretrained Hugging Face policy converted to Megatron-Core format.
-MoE router weights are frozen (`freeze_moe_router: true`).
-Policy weights remain BF16, while optimizer parameters are FP32.
+In the checked-in RCPs, MoE router weights are frozen (`freeze_moe_router: true`), policy weights remain BF16, and optimizer parameters are FP32.

 ## Loss function